Skylled/Cybertronix/README.md

 through.

 # FAQ
+## Why does the app crash on startup?

+You need to include `google-services.json` from Firebase to run this app in any capacity.
+Maybe soon I'll spin up a demo Firebase instance and sync it here for demonstration.

 ## Why are you doing things the weird/hard way?

 Probably because I don't know any better.
 This is my first Dartlang project, and my first